riteshshergill/py_kang/README.md

-# py_kang
+# py_linear
-Python implementation of Kolmogorov-Arnold Networks with Gaussian functions instead of BSplines
+Python implementation of a neural network using standard linear transformations to train and predict on the MNIST dataset